Terry Tamminen: Author

 Tamminen blogged regularly for CNBC, Fast Company, HuffPost and Mother Nature Network.

 California Environmental Protection Agency

 In November 2003, Terry Tamminen was appointed Secretary of the California Environmental Protection Agency.
 In April, 2004, the California Hydrogen Highway Network was initiated by Governor Schwarzenegger's Executive Order S-07-04.

 In November 2004, Tamminen was appointed Cabinet Secretary.
 Tamminen left the administration in August 2006.
 In September 2006, California signed into law the Global Warming Solutions Act or Assembly Bill (AB) 32.

-Pegasus Capital Advisors
+Private Sector Work

 In September 2007, Tamminen was appointed as an Operating Advisor to Pegasus Capital Advisors.
+He currently serves as a Senior Advisor to Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.